Oral Health

 How Long Will Your Teeth Be Sensitive With Invisalign?

-You may experience mild sensitivity during or right after completion of Invisalign treatment.
+You may experience mild sensitivity during or right after the completion of Invisalign treatment.
 However, any pain caused by Invisalign usually settles down within the first few weeks of treatment.

 What to Do if Invisalign Pain Doesn’t Improve